 What makes Camp Shomria so unique is our strong sense of community.
-Because Shomria averages only 120 campers, it allows everyone, from the youngest (8) to the oldest (16) campers, a chance to get to know each other and become friends.
+All campers, from the youngest (7) to the oldest (16), have a chance to get to know each other and become friends.
 We emphasize the importance of appreciating and respecting every member of our Moshava (camp).
-Every Saturday night we close out the week with Havdalah, an event where everyone gets an opportunity to perform music, show talents, and tell stories around a beautiful bonfire
+Every Saturday night we close out the week with Havdalah, an event where all the campers have an opportunity to perform music, show off their talents, and tell stories around a beautiful bonfire.
+These events support inclusion so that even the shyest child can find a place among the performers.

 Both chanichimot (campers) and madrichimot (counselors) have an astounding amount of ownership over the year-round activities and the summer camp.
 We give youth responsibility and trust them with decision-making, allowing them to form a deep sense of care for themselves and their community.
+Because campers start taking an ownership interest in Hashomer Hatzair from an early age, they learn leadership skills that serve them well throughout their lives.
 Hashomer Hatzair views democracy as not only a political means, but as a way of life.
 Democracy is interwoven into all of our structures.
 Not only is there respect between older and younger people, the youth at Camp Shomria have a say over the activities they participate in.
 Every summer we hold weekly Town Halls where campers can give feedback and suggestions for how to improve camp.

 As American Jews who are part of the worldwide youth movement, Hashomer Hatzair, we are connected to Israel in a variety of ways including through our families, the movement partners there, and our collective history and shared culture.
 We have always taken care to focus our education on Israel through a nuanced, honest, experiential, and humanistic lens.
-We also build a strong cultural connection to Israeli society and Kibbutz values through our in-depth experiential education, activities like Rikkudei Am (traditional folk dance) and Shira (singing), and by incorporating Hebrew into the everyday life of our activities.
+We also build a strong cultural connection to Israeli society and Kibbutz values through our in-depth experiential education, activities like Rikudei Am (traditional folk dance) and Shira (singing), and by incorporating Hebrew into the everyday life of our activities.
 The values of Achvat Amim (Solidarity of Nations) and social justice are at the heart of Hashomer Hatzair and we work towards seeing those values reflected in our society, in the United States and in Israel.
+Our oldest campers (rising Juniors) spend 3 weeks at the camp and 4 weeks in Israel on a special training program called Yedid.
+They have a chance to enhance their leadership skills and knowledge of Israel and Jewish history.
+At the end of the program, they graduate and become counselors and leaders of our community.

 For many of our campers, Hashomer Hatzair is the main expression of their Jewish identity; and because of this we aim to provide an open and accessible environment for alternative interpretations of Judaism.
 Hashomer Hatzair works to be involved in, and respectful of, other Jewish and non-Jewish communities.
 We try to develop a foundation of secular humanistic Judaism as well as an educational groundwork for Tikkun Adam, Tikkun Olam (“Repair thyself, Repair the world”).
 While we are grounded in secular Judaism, we believe that every individual should be provided with a pluralistic space to interpret Judaism in his or her own way.
 Our goal is to balance inclusivity while maintaining our Jewish heritage.